tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/validation-falsification.md

 - An increased bias of the local polynomial estimator: data points that are more distant from the cutoff are included now.
 - A lower variance ("noise") in the estimator: more observations are considered, so the treatment effect becomes less noisy.

-For more details on bandwidth selection, see the [Continuity-based approach](/continuity/approach) building block.
+For more details on bandwidth selection, see the [Continuity-based approach](/continuity/approach) topic.
 {{% /tip %}}

 ### 6. Sensitivity to Window Choice